ResponsiveDev/blog/blog/events-suck.md

 **You** have things to do, and so do we. **A week is not long enough** for people to get a, *sometimes medium sized*, project done.
-This is especially true when said project **doesn't excite you** and is, for all intensive purposes, a *side project*.
+This is especially true when said project **doesn't excite you** and is, for all intents and purposes, a *side project*.

 ## Involvement

 **Not many people got involved, and we don't blame you**.
-The events were boring, never fit anyones schedule, and didn't even have a reward (*like most events!*). **It's not on you that we didn't provided fun events, that's our problem and we want to fix it...**
+The events were boring, never fit anyone's schedule, and didn't even have a reward (*like most events!*). **It's not on you that we didn't provide fun events, that's our problem and we want to fix it...**

 # In with the New